JUB-Yoush/home/src/routes/blog/study.md

 - There are also those study with me videos if you think those will motivate you.
 - Any pomodoro timer will do, anything that can track sessions and what you were working on

 ### Your environment matters
 - Make it as frictionless to study as possible, and make it as difficult to be distracted as possible.
 - Put your phone in another room.
 - Listening to music or not varies from person to person.
-I listen to Jazz standards or rain noises.
+I listen to Jazz standards or DnB mixes or rain noises.

 ### Health stuff
 - Have a chair that you don't hate sitting on, stand up and stare out a window during your breaks.
-- Get 8 hours of sleep, but if you're reading this then you've likely talked to me enough to have heard this from me by now.
+- Get 8 hours of sleep, try to go to sleep and wake up at the same time every day (even the weekends).
+But if you're reading this then you've likely talked to me enough to have heard this from me by now.
 - Get a blue light shifter on your computer if you study late, [f.lux](https://justgetflux.com/) works.
 - Get some exercise, your body and brain likes it.
 - Have a big bottle of water next to you, the extra trips to the bathroom are worth it.